 Washington University in St. Louis’ head football coach Larry Kindbom continues to carry the Bears to new heights.
-Since assuming the head coaching reins in 1989, Kindbom has overhauled the Bears’ gridiron program and has guided Washington University to the upper echelon of Division III football.
+Since assuming the head coaching reins in 1989, Kindbom has overhauled the Bears’ gridiron program and has guided Washington University to the upper echelon of NCAA Division III football.

 After winning a total of 20 games in the 1980s before Kindbom took over, the Bears have since gone 185-116 (.615) with 12 University Athletic Association (UAA) championships and one Southern Athletic Association (SAA) title.
-He has guided the Bears to NCAA playoff appearances in 1999, 2013 and 2016, and is one of only 80 coaches, regardless of division, to surpass 200 wins.
+He has guided the Bears to NCAA Division III playoff appearances in 1999, 2013 and 2016, and is one of only 89 coaches, regardless of division, to surpass 200 wins.

-Kindbom ranks fifth in NCAA Division III in winningest active coaches and 21st in Division III history with 213 career victories.
+Kindbom ranks fifth in NCAA Division III in winningest active coaches, 21st in Division III history and 66th all-time with 213 career victories.

 3. Steve Johnson, Bethel - 218